zpratikpathak/Fake-News-Detection/Azure Function/readme.md

 This provides backend to our chrome extension.

 # How to deploy
-For deployment purpose please refer to this article https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs
+Open this folder in Visual Studio and then please refer to this article https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs
 # API
 After deployment, 'Visual Studio Code' will give you a HTTP API which you can use in `Chrome extension/popup.js`